orbitalquark/gtdialog/README.md

 description for each, and running `gtdialog help type` shows all available arguments for that dialog type.

-gtDialog comes with a reference guide in its *docs/* directory that covers all dialog types and their arguments.
-It is also available [online][].
+gtDialog comes with a [reference guide][] in its *docs/* directory that covers all dialog types and their arguments.

 In order to use gtDialog as a C library, add `#include "gtdialog.h"` to the source file you want to invoke gtDialog from, and then call `gtdialog()` with a